-Councilmember Wilcher moved and it was seconded by Councilmember Tawil that the following be approved:
+Councilmember Tawil moved and it was seconded by Councilmember Harter that the following be approved:

-Resolved, that the Town Board of the Town of Ossining hereby acknowledges that the Town's dental insurance program with Delta Dental of New York will continue at the same rates as 2010 for the period January 1, 2011-December 31, 2011 for Group # 1576-0001 at a rate of \$62.58 per month per employee with no dependents and \$148.86 per month, per employee with family coverage; and be it further
+Resolved, that the Town Board of the Town of Ossining hereby authorizes the Supervisor to renew the Town's dental insurance program with Delta Dental of New York for the period January 1, 2010-December 31, 2010 for Group # 1576-0001 at a rate of \$62.58 per month per employee with no dependents and \$148.86 per month, per employee with family coverage; and be it further

-Resolved, that Group # 1576-0002 shall be at a rate of \$67.56 per month per employee with no dependents and \$158.22 per month, per employee with family coverage.
+Resolved, that Group # 1576-0002 (Police Officers) shall be at a rate of \$67.56 per month per employee with no dependents and \$158.22 per month, per employee with family coverage.

-L. Approval of Compensation Plan for 2011
+L. Approval of Compensation Plan for 2010

-Councilmember Wilcher moved and it was seconded by Councilmember Tawil that the following be approved:
+Councilmember Tawil moved and it was seconded by Councilmember Harter that the following be approved: